 The Bar Graph is a type of graph to represents data in a specific way.
 There are more options to represent data through different graphs.
-Usually, there are two variables are present in a bar graph.
-But in this article, we will show how to make a bar graph in excel with 4 variables in detail.
+Usually, there are two variables present in a bar graph.
+But in this article, we will show how to make a bar graph in Excel with 4 variables in detail.

 What Is Bar Graph?

 A Bar Graph is a graphical representation of data with rectangular bars.
 The length of each bar represents the value or is proportional to the value of the variables.
 It is also called Bar Chart.

 This is a sample bar graph, showing the revenue for different months

 Some common characteristics of the Bar Graph are-